mbround18/palworld-docker/README.md

-# Palworld Server Configuration
+# Palworld Server

 This repository contains a Dockerized application for configuring and running a Palworld server with customizable settings.
-You can easily switch between different server presets (`casual`, `normal`, `hard`) or manually configure individual settings to tailor the server to your preferences.
+You can easily choose between different server presets (`casual`, `normal`, `hard`) or manually configure individual settings to tailor the server to your preferences.

+> NOTE: WHEN starting your server with a custom configuration, it will be permanent and you cannot change it. this is a bug currently and we are waiting on the devs to fix it.

 ## Prerequisites